Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ## Transaction events

-You now should be able to query details out of the APIs using the following data.
+Use the following data to query details out of the APIs.

 Last 100 events, both summaries and events: